-- 5.1 To ensure business uses have provision for suitable areas for loading vehicles on-site. - 5.2 To ensure car parking is available, convenient and accessible to users including people with disabilities. - 5.3 To require all off-street parking areas to be designed and landscaped in a manner which will mitigate any adverse visual effect on neighbours, including outlook and privacy. - 5.4 To require the design of parking areas to ensure the safety of pedestrians as well as vehicles. - 5.5 To set areas aside for staff car parking in business and industrial zones.
+- 5.1 To set minimum parking requirements for each activity based on parking demand for each land use while not necessarily accommodating peak parking requirements. - 5.2 To ensure business uses have provision for suitable areas for loading vehicles on-site. - 5.3 To ensure car parking is available, convenient and accessible to users including people with disabilities. - 5.4 To require all off-street parking areas to be designed and landscaped in a manner which will mitigate any adverse visual effect on neighbours, including outlook and privacy. - 5.5 To require the design of parking areas to ensure the safety of pedestrians as well as vehicles. - 5.6 To set areas aside for staff car parking in business and industrial zones.